 Mitigating Hallucinations in High-Stakes Trading

-In the world of high-frequency finance, the margin for error is non-existent.
+In high-frequency finance, the margin for error is non-existent.
 The primary criticism leveled against generative AI is hallucination, where a model confidently presents false information as fact.
 For a platform serving as the backbone of global capital markets, even a single erroneous data point could have catastrophic consequences.

-Furthermore, strict citation audits are used to verify that every claim made in a summary is directly supported by the underlying source text.
-The philosophy here is one of transparency rather than abstraction.
-Rather than hiding raw data behind a "black box," ASKB is designed to drive users back to their original sources via direct links.
+2. Citation Audits: Strict audits are used to verify that every claim made in a summary is directly supported by the underlying source text.

 The Evolution of Professional Expertise